samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 ```
 In the code above the function ```clone_and_remove``` creates a tuple of the actions wich should happen as part of the rename command.
 You can see two ```partial``` function calls to create two functions for first cloning the environment and second removing the old one. ```clone``` and ```rm_rf``` are the two functions which execute the actual actions.
 The next lines are where the magic happens.
 The code checks for ```args.dry_run``` and only prints the function names and their arguments otherwise calls each function.

-## Consistent bidirectional mapping in bidict
+## Resilient bidirectional mapping in bidict
 [bidict](https://github.com/jab/bidict/) is a Python library designed for bidirectional mapping between keys and values.
 With bidict, two sets (dicts) are employed to manage relationships in both directions: from keys to values and vice versa.
 This bidirectional capability is handy in scenarios where maintaining consistency between the two sets is crucial.
 bidict can handle update failures gracefully, following a [fails clean](https://bidict.readthedocs.io/en/main/basic-usage.html#updates-fail-clean) approach.
 In the event of an error during an update operation, bidict automatically rolls back the changes, preventing partial updates and maintaining a consistent state.